banach-space/llvm-tutor/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD=X86 <llvm-project/root/dir>/llvm/
 cmake --build .
 ```
-Although sufficient these steps are not optimal.
+Although sufficient, these steps are not optimal.
 Please refer to the official
 documentation for more hints.

 Build Instructions